 1969-1970 Wrestling Season.

-The team won SCIAC with an undefeated dual meet record and first place in the league tournament.
+The team won SCIAC with an undefeated dual meet record and first place in the league tournament (4 first places and 5 second places).
 Zieve (15-0), Beagle (13-0), and Johnson (14-0-1) all went undefeated, and every wrestler except Blair had a winning season.
-Beagle also won the NAIA District III championship despite a bad leg.
+Six individuals made it into the semi-finals of the NAIA District III tournament.
+Beagle won the 190 lb. championship despite an injured leg.

 1970-1971 Wrestling Season.